Two women enjoy a fancy afternoon tea with sweet treats.

 The Old Curiosity Tea Shop

-Two tier of dainty sandwiches, warm scones, clotted cream, preserves, cookies, cakes and a pot of loose-leaf tea set the mood for your Victorian afternoon tea date in this traditional little tearoom.
+Two tiers of dainty sandwiches, warm scones, clotted cream, preserves, cookies, cakes and a pot of loose-leaf tea set the mood for your Victorian afternoon tea date in this traditional little tea room.

 Location: 91 Main Street North, Markham